upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

     | **{Point}**       | `point_{title}`     | `point_companions`   |

 ## Requirements
-Requirements are conditions that a Row must fulfil before it is shown and an Object must fulfil before it can be selected.
+Requirements are conditions that Rows and Addons must fulfil before they're shown and Objects must fulfil before they can be selected.

 !!! quote "ICC Quote"